top of page

 Why You Need Cold Water Gear

-With very few exceptions, immersion in cold water is immediately life-threatening if you’re not wearing thermal protection like a wetsuit or drysuit.
+With very few exceptions, if you’re not wearing thermal protection like a wetsuit or drysuit, immersion in cold water is immediately life-threatening.
 The biggest danger is inhaling water and drowning - even if the water is flat calm and you know how to swim.
 If you go paddling when the water temperature is below 70F, cold water gear is essential to your safety.
-The 9-minute video below tells you why.
+This 9-minute video tells you why:

 Click To Start Watching